-I LOVE making jewelry with resin.
-Resin is so versatile that you can form it with resin molds to take on any shape.
+I LOVE making jewelry with epoxy resin.
+It’s so versatile that you can form it with resin molds to take on any shape.
 Plus, you can leave it clear or add resin colors.
 Its ability to take on colors and shapes makes it appealing for crafting.
-You might be asking yourself how to make resin jewelry without molds at some point.
+But you might be asking yourself how to make resin jewelry without molds.

 You can make resin jewelry using bezel blanks.